Posted on

 Zwölf modules are available in a versatile package that can be soldered surface mount, through-hole (DIP-12) or used as a removable module with a DIP socket or spring contacts.
 The modules are also compatible with 6-pin PMOD sockets.

-While the modules are built with a variety of MCUs, FPGAs and memories from various vendors, each module is partially pin-compatible and implements the same code-compatible stack-based CPU and an I2C slave interface for control, programming and configuration.
+While the modules are built with a variety of MCUs, FPGAs and memories from various vendors, each module is partially pin-compatible and implements the same code-compatible stack-based CPU and a common interface for control and programming.

 Zwölf is still under development, for more information please contact us or join the discussion on our BBS.